VenimK/gmmmkvsubsextract/README.md

 This project provides two applications:
 1. **CLI Version** - Command-line tool for extracting subtitles from MKV files
 2. **GUI Version** - Fyne-based graphical application with enhanced features including PGS to SRT conversion

+## What's New in v1.4

+- **Improved UI Layout**: Larger window size for better visibility
+- **Enhanced Track Display**: Scrollable track list that can handle any number of subtitle tracks
+- **Better Usability**: Optimized track list area to show more tracks at once

 ## What's New in v1.3